A Mortgage Is A Loan To Finance Bozeman Homes and Real Estate.

 The “processor” reviews the credit reports and verifies your debts and payment histories as the VODs and VOEs are returned.
 If there are collections for judgment, unacceptable late payments, child support issues, etc., you are required to submit a written explanation.
 The processor also reviews the appraisal and survey and checks for property issues, the time to get a home inspection, that may require further understanding.
 Your processor’s job is to put together an entire package that the lender could underwrite.
 When all recognized documentation needs are met, the loan package is submitted to underwriting for review.

-Note: Generally, your loan officer mails out direct requests for verifications for employment (VOE), bank deposits (VOD), and any other documents he/she needs for processing your loan.
+Note: Generally, your loan officer mails out direct requests for verification of employment (VOE), bank deposits (VOD), and any other documents he/she needs for processing your loan.
 When initial documentation is reviewed, there may be questions or items that need to be addressed, which may require additional documentation.

 “Lender underwriting” occurs between days 15 and 25.
 An underwriter is responsible to determine whether the combined package passed over by the processor is deemed to be an acceptable loan.
 If you need to submit more information, the loan is put into “suspense” and you, the borrower, are contacted to supply more documentation.